 I am very disappointed and I still feel like I just wasted my resources on this girl.
 When she came, she was in Class 4.
 I took care of her through to Senior High School.
 But after completion [...] she just decided to go back to the parents and up till now I don't know her whereabouts.
-Huh, when I sit and recollect the potentials in her...
+Huh, when I sit and parents and up till now I don't know her whereabouts.
+Huh, when I sit and parents the potentials in her...
 I weep.
+195